LionyxML/ac-circuits/README.md

 Requires: emacs + org-mode + calc (all built-in on modern emacs)

-Tested under Linux, Windows 10 and MacOS Catalina.
+Tested under Linux, Windows and MacOS.

 ## Features
 Allows you to solve for impedance, current and voltage, both on rectangular and polar forms on the following classic circuits: